It makes us incredibly happy to announce our 6th Annual Vision Board Party!

-What to Eat: Ricotta crostini, grilled octopus, and the slow roasted Prime Rib on Saturdays.
+What to Eat: Ricotta crostini, grilled octopus, and the slow-roasted Prime Rib on Saturdays.
 With an ever-changing seasonal menu, ask your server for suggestions.
 Also a great place for brunch on the weekends.

 What to Drink: Napa wines, by the glass or the bottle with a fun bar program to boot!

 Where to Sit: The large dining room/bar area is a well designed room to enjoy dinner, but if the weather is nice, sit outside on their patio or maybe start with drinks around the fire pit.
 They have event space at the restaurant available for private dinners as well as at, Indian Springs the resort where they are located.
-See our party we hosted at “The Alley” event space at the restaurant.
+See the party we hosted at “The Alley” event space at the restaurant.